 “I like sharing information.
 Trailpeak.com is good and Facebook is good, the Twitters and Instagrams are all good but having a book is that one more extra line of information that’s out there,” says Lalonde.

 In 2018, Lalonde published his book Waterfalls of Nova Scotia: A Guide, detailing some 160 waterfall trails.
 But the journey to knowing all these trails dates back farther.
 Lalonde’s passion and skill for finding waterfalls in Nova Scotia started in Cape Breton in 1999.

-Born and raised in Quebec, and having finished his Masters in freshwater biology at the University of Ottawa, Lalonde moved to Cape Breton because his future wife was doing part of her studies out of Dalhousie University’s Cape Breton campus.
+Born and raised in Quebec, and having finished his Masters in freshwater biology at the University of Ottawa, Lalonde moved because his future wife was studying at Dalhousie University’s Cape Breton teaching site.

 When searching for waterfalls, at first Lalonde would just pick a stream, look at its physical characteristics and follow it in hopes of finding a waterfall.
 Then he found something while searching the Natural Resources Canada website that changed his approach.

 “I don’t know which search term I used, but it just came up with a bunch of maps, and when I looked at the dates they were all these really old maps like 1870s, 1880s, 1890s,” he recalls.
 “When I opened the first one and all these waterfalls were mapped out on there, it was just: wow.
 I was just amazed.”